 Tailored programs and campaigns

-From an ABM sense, sales and marketing teams create personalised content using market data account knowledge and individual prospect knowledge to drive engagement and interest.
+From an ABM sense, sales and marketing teams create personalized content using market data account knowledge and individual prospect knowledge to drive engagement and interest.

 Is Account-Based Marketing Here To Stay?